ds-harnish/Recommender-System/.ipynb_checkpoints/readme-checkpoint.md

 For the start, this project should be able to let the marketing team understand more about the customers' behaviour as a cluster, this should help them in formulating a more informed marketing strategy to reach out to the various groups of customers.

-For an added layer, also did a seasonality analysis which should give an idea to the management the products to focus in to in a given month of the year.
+For an added layer, also did a seasonality analysis which should give an idea to the management the products to focus in to in a given month of the year as well as week.

-Also, built a Logistic Regression and Decision Tree model with more than 97% test accuracy which could help the stakeholders getting a vision on which products and customers to focus in the upcoming festive season.
+Also, built a Logistic Regression and Decision Tree model with more than 97% test accuracy which could help the stakeholders getting a vision on which specific products, customers in selected countries to focus in the upcoming festive season.

 More data could be gathered to form a better clustering technique, such as the customers' demographic.
 More data is also needed to help to improve the recommender system.
 A/B testing should be performed to further evaluate the recommender system.